altai-ui/qui-max/vuepress-docs/docs/components/QContextMenu.md

 - Type `String, HTMLElement`
 - Default: `null`

-Specifies a target element where QColorpicker will be moved from original layout place. (has to be a valid query selector, or an HTMLElement).
+Specifies a target element where `QContextMenu` will be moved from original layout place. (has to be a valid query selector, or an HTMLElement).

 <!-- prettier-ignore-start -->
 ```vue {4}